The Kingdom (2024 Philippine film): Plot

 At a checkpoint, Lualhati sees a royal servant, Tarek, who sneaks her and Sulo into the royal palace.
 Lualhati reunites with her father Makisig and is informed of Bagwis's death, but Matimyas falsely accuses Sulo of shooting her during Lualhati's abduction.
 Makisig orders Sulo arrested, but Sulo reveals himself to be the son of Sigwa, a Royal Guard executed by Makisig himself whilst he was a prince.
 Invoking customary law to avenge his father, Sulo challenges Makisig to a duel, which the king cannot refuse.
 Makisig visits Sulo in jail and reveals Sigwa was his friend, whom he was forced to execute under customary law after he had injured Makisig's brother while protecting him.
 Makisig reveals that Sigwa had absolved him as he died and expresses remorse.
 Before leaving, Makisig thanks Sulo for saving Lualhati, and asks him to protect her should he die.
 That night, Matimyas' son, Felipe, hands Makisig a drawing of the person who shot her.
 Realizing the truth, Makisig confronts Matimyas, but the latter vents her resentment at how he shuns her for her elopement.

 At the scheduled duel, Sulo fatally stabs Makisig.
 Sulo is released as Makisig's royal funeral is held, and Matimyas succeeds as Queen.
 However, Lualhati stumbles upon Matimyas and Silay discussing how they conspired with Wigan to kidnap Lualhati, and inadvertently eliminated Bagwis in the process.
 Lualhati confronts the two, but Matimyas reveals her desire to seize the throne and blames Lualhati and Sulo for thwarting her intention to have Makisig crown her.
 Matimyas also chastises Lualhati for her marriage, saying that it would have put Kalayaan under foreign control, and reveals her jealousy towards her sister Lualhati for being their father Makisig's favorite.
 After a scuffle, Lualhati is overpowered by Matimyas and Silay, but as Matimyas is about to kill her, Felipe overhears the commotion and shields his aunt Lualhati.
-Matimyas and Silay are then arrested by Royal Guards, and Lualhati succeeds as the new Queen.
-Sulo asks for her hand, saying her love had made him overcome his desire to take vengeance Makisig.
+Matimyas and Silay are then arrested by Royal Guards, and Lualhati succeeds as the new queen.
+Sulo asks for her hand, saying her love had made him overcome his desire to take vengeance on Makisig.
 The film ends with Lualhati's enthronement, with Sulo as her consort.